CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Currently in Early Alpha; expect to find bugs and oddities

+Alpha 0.5.0 - ? - in-progress
+Started work on Denmark and Russia focus trees
+Added decision for NUS to buy Harlingen
+Minor fixes and removing unused vanilla code
+Laid the groundwork for overhaul of Thirty Years War

+Alpha 0.4.1 - Jul.
+13, 2018
+Fix for missing English Civil War complete event for Constitutionalist path Revert ideology changes to prevent unwanted behavior

 Alpha 0.4.0 - North Sea Empires - Jul.
 8, 2018
 Updated compatibility for HoI patch 1.5.4 updated to use replace_path to remove most null files